tweedegolf/rust-training/book/src/introduction.md

 Published under the [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/), you are free to use and share this material as long as you give us appropriate credit and share any modifications you make under that same license.

-If you spot any mistake or have a suggestion, please open an issue or pull request on [the GitHub repository](https://github.com/tweedegolf/rust-training).
+If you spot any mistakes or have a suggestion, please open an issue or pull request on [the GitHub repository](https://github.com/tweedegolf/rust-training).

 ## Let us train you!